AnnaNarim/Hospital-Management/README.md

 Folder structure

- ---> back-end<br>
+ - back-end<br>
- ---> front-end
+ - front-end

- In order to run back-end that is written with express, run
+ In order to run back-end that is written with express, run It will run on [http://localhost:3030](http://localhost:3030)
  ```
- npm start
+ node server.js
  ```

  In order to run front-end that is written with react, run

-for production:
+for production and go to [http://localhost:3003](http://localhost:3003):

  ```
  npm run build
  npm run server
  ```

- for development:
+ for development mode that will run on [http://localhost:3000](http://localhost:3000):

  ```
  npm start